dmbarbour/wikilon/Routes.md

 * support for 'console' applications; multiple consoles
 * privileged console for toplevel config and admin (capability URL?)

-I suspect I should predefine all the toplevel routes, then possibly provide some mechanism of adding new toplevel web apps via dictionary naming conventions... e.g. a word like `wikilon/foo` may describe a handler/lens for words via the `/foo` directory, with some design to support a lot of staging, caching, and partial evaluation.
+I suspect I should predefine all the toplevel routes, then possibly provide some mechanism of adding new toplevel web apps via dictionary naming conventions... e.g. a word like `wikilon/foo` may describe a handler/lens for words via the `/foo` URL path, receiving HTTP requests: the remaining path + query params.
+I'll want to support a lot of staging, caching, and partial evaluation.

+Cookies?
+I'm tempted to prevent use of cookies from reaching web apps.
+I might use them separately to track the user for purpose of display preferences and so on.

 It might be useful to limit which words can be processed.
 But that could be handled by `wikilon/foo` if we also provide it some information about the input (e.g. the rest of the URL, including the query), along with reflection on the dictionary... so it can compute a web-app for a given route.
 (We could track which values it accesses in the dictionary to know when the web-app must be updated.)

 Security will be a concern, but can mostly be addressed later.
 I might need to consider per-word edit authorities via capability URLs (with individual or timeout-based revocations).

+# Specific APIs

+* PUT/GET a single word
+* PUT/GET a batch of words
+  * GET batch of words matching pattern
+  * GET batch of words plus all dependencies
+* variations on PUT with constraint on prior version (for atomic updates)
+  * might be good as the default limitation to limit accidents

 # Streaming ABC or AO via HTTP and Websockets